Steeve-Crypto/Blessance/README.md

 Our monthly event is exclusive to VIP consumers who pays a $75 fee to have reservation to the event.
 After signing up, an AI will match off the profile inputs: Dietary restrictions, preferences, ...
 Access is secure through a qr code.

 Our quaterly event is inclusive to all.

+# Technology

+We made our prototype using Figma for the Frontend.

+Python and MySQL for the backend and databases.